Barcode & Label - with Envelope & Mailing Address Printing

 5. When you are done with your label design, tap on the "Print" button (top right corner of the screen) to preview your labels.
 Many label templates contain more than one label on a single page.
 This screen allows you to preview all the labels before printing.

-How to Print Apple's Contact info? - Video
+How to Print Labels from Apple Contacts – Video Guide

-How to Print Apple's Contact info? - Tutorial
+How to Print Contact Info from Apple Contacts – Tutorial

 1. Launch Barcode & Label and create a new label.